JanW42/AI_Project/README.md

 ## Usage

 1. **Prepare your PDFs:**
-Place any relevant PDF documents in the `data` folder (or whichever folder you specify in `retriever.py`).
+-Place any relevant PDF documents in the `data` folder (or whichever folder you specify in `retriever.py`).

 2. **Run the application:**
-Start normal with the play button or in terminal 'main.py'
+-Start normal with the play button or in terminal 'main.py'

 3. **Interact:**
-Wait till Lucy talks.
+-Wait till Lucy talks.
-Say your question
+-Say your question

 ## Configuration
 > [!IMPORTANT]